 At Ross, Quinn & Ploppert, we have years of experience helping people overcome debt.
 We use every possible avenue to get you out of debt and give you a fresh start.

-Chapter 7 Bankruptcy and Unsecured Debt
+Chapter 7 Bankruptcy in PA and Unsecured Debt

 Unsecured debt is debt that is not attached to a piece of tangible property, including credit cards, court judgments, medical bills, some types of taxes, and personal loan debt.
 This is different than secured debt such as a mortgage or car loan, which is attached to your home or car.